cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 **Protip**: You can browse through the [example](https://github.com/merklejerk/solpp#example) to see all of solpp's powerful features at a glance.

+## solidity-flattener

+[solidity-flattener](https://github.com/poanetwork/solidity-flattener) is a tool that helps you combine multiple Solidity Smart Contracts into one flat file.
+It does so by resolving the imports and inlining their contents.

+Flattening your source files is especially useful once you decide to deploy to mainnet as they're easier to verify via tools like Etherscan.

 ## TypeChain

 While Smart Contracts act as your "backend" you'll also often want to wire them up with your frontend.
 [TypeChain](https://github.com/ethereum-ts/TypeChain) helps you auto-generate TypeScript type definitions for your Smart Contracts.